This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2004

-Zero waste: When we squeeze an orange, half is juice and the other half is peel.
-At DON SIMÓN, we squeeze 300,000 tons of oranges a year, transforming the peel into animal feed (improving their nutrition) and essential oils, which we use to create a magnificent fragrance with orange and orange blossom essence.
+Zero waste: when we squeeze an orange, half is juice and half is peel.
+At DON SIMÓN, we squeeze 300,000 tons of oranges per year, transforming the peel into animal feed (improving their diet) and essential oils, which we use to create a magnificent perfume with orange blossom and orange flower essence.

-Zero net water consumption: 100% of the water consumed on our land is purified and used to irrigate the orange grove, generating no environmental discharge.
+Zero net water consumption: the water consumed in our plant is purified and 100% used to irrigate the orange groves, with no discharge into the environment.

-Zero polluting emissions: In these processes, we use biomass to generate methane gas (green fuel), which reduces the plant's natural gas (fossil fuel) consumption by 40%.
+Zero pollutant emissions: in these processes, we use biomass to generate methane gas (green fuel), which reduces the plant's natural gas consumption (fossil fuel) by 40%.
 While nature takes its course, we reuse the energy that others consider waste.

-In addition, within our estate we have a 250-hectare nature reserve to protect the natural habitat of the great bustard, a steppe bird listed as endangered.
+In addition, within our estate we have a 250-hectare nature reserve to protect the natural habitat of the great bustard, a steppe bird classified as endangered.

-This is our Huelva plant.
-Quality and technological development define not only this plant, but the entire Don Simón brand: an international benchmark for how a family business has managed to sell millions of liters of Spanish juice around the world.
+This is our plant in Huelva, where quality and technological development define not only this plant, but the entire Don Simón brand: an international benchmark for how a family business has managed to sell millions of liters of Spanish juice around the world.

 Marqués de Carrión Winery - Rioja